-Phase 3: Preliminary Examination and Search
+Phase 3: Preliminary examination and search

 Once your application has been received, a preliminary examination is carried out to ensure your application meets the formal legal requirements of the laws governing patents.
 The search is carried out in normally six months.
 During this period, the examiner identifies those documents that will help she/he decide whether your invention is innovative.
 Such documents may have been published anywhere in the world and may include published patent applications and technical journals.
-The outcome of this search, is a report which includes a list of all the documents eventually found, accompanied by a cover letter explaining the search.
+The outcome of this search is a report which includes a list of all the documents eventually found, accompanied by a cover letter explaining the search.

 Phase 4: Publication

 If the application is successful, and any formal objections set out in the preliminary examination are overcome, it is published shortly after 18 months from your filing date.
 At this point, all correspondence between the Intellectual Property Office will be open to the public unless you have specifically asked to treat it in confidence.
-This however, can be done only in limited instances and strict terms which can be found on the Intellectual Property Office website.
-Or alternatively, if you feel there is information that should be kept private, don’t include it in any of your correspondence with the IPO.
+This, however, can be done only in limited instances and strict terms which can be found on the Intellectual Property Office website.
+Or, if you feel there is information that should be kept private, don’t include it in any of your correspondence with the IPO.

 The application will be published in an electronic version, and a notice will be placed in the Patents Journal on the UK website.
-As a result, your invention is now searchable and anyone can comment whether the invention should be patented or not.
+As a result, your invention is now searchable, and anyone can comment whether the invention should be patented or not.
 If your patent is granted, your published application may put off someone from making a similar product or using a similar process.

 Phase 5: Request a ‘substantive examination’ within 6 months from publication

-A substantive examination is the process carried out to compare the detailed contents of a patent application against prior information to determine its patentability.
+A substantive examination is a process carried out to compare the detailed contents of a patent application against prior information to determine its patentability.
 The scope is to prevent your application to be terminated once it’s been published and is the second-to-last step to being granted a patent.

 It’s at this point that the advantages of a well-drafted specification become clear.
 A good specification should provide a number of ways in which the examiner’s objections can be overcome.
 If you have a poorly drafted specification, it may be impossible to amend the specification to meet the requirements of the UK Patents Act.